Al Franken, Blake Farenthold, John Conyers among politicians accused of sexual misconduct in 2017

 Moore has vehemently denied the accusations, once calling them “the definition of fake news.”

-Since the allegations came to light, however, many Republicans have called on him to step aside from the campaign.
-But others, like President Trump and Steve Bannon, have continued to stand by Moore despite the accusations.
+After the allegations came to light, however, many Republicans called on him to step aside from the campaign.
+But others, like President Trump and Steve Bannon, continued to stand by Moore despite the accusations.

 Moore lost the election to Doug Jones on Dec.
 12.